-Zhi Signature Blend Kenya Chai begins with our Red Rooibos and we fold in copious amounts of cinnamon, cardamom, ginger root, blue cornflowers, stevia leaf, and vanilla essence to create an intoxicating herbal tisane.
+Zhi Signature Blend Kenya Chai begins with our Red Rooibos and we fold in copious amounts of cinnamon, cardamom, ginger root, blue cornflowers, stevia leaf, and vanilla to create an intoxicating herbal tisane.
 Our rooibos chai is a lighter version of the traditional chai with no caffeine and a slightly milder body.

 Resplendent with color, aroma, and flavor, Kenya Chai is designed to take chai to the next level.
 And you too!
 Now this is a rooibos chai you can dive into and indulge at will.
 Zero caffeine, naturally.
 Slightly sweet.
 So go for it!

 aka Red Tea Chai, Red Bush Chai, Rooibos Chai